raycast/extensions/docs/api-reference/user-interface/icons-and-images.md

 The source of an [Image](../user-interface/icons-and-images.md#image).
 Can be either a remote URL, a local file resource, a built-in [Icon](../user-interface/icons-and-images.md#icon) or a single emoji.

+For consistency, it's best to use the built-in [Icon](../user-interface/icons-and-images.md#icon) in lists, the Action Panel and other places.
+If a specific icon isn't built-in, you can reference custom ones from the `assets` folder of the extension by file name, e.g. `my-icon.png`.
+Alternatively, you can reference an absolute HTTPS url that points to an image or use an emoji.
+You can also specify different remote or local assets for light and dark theme.

 #### Example